 - Wear a hat that blocks direct sunlight from your face.
-In other words, bring back the giant straw hat fashion trend!
+In other words, bring back the big straw hat fashion trend!

 - Avoid midday sunlight.
 Enjoy an early morning book or late afternoon barbecue outside.

-- Get UV protective prescription lenses.
-Eye glasses can be made with UV protection and tints to fit your lifestyle.
-See your local Summerville, SC optometrist to find the fit that is right for you.
+- Get UV-protective prescription lenses.
+Eyeglasses can be made with UV protection and tints to fit your lifestyle.
+See your local Summerville, SC optometrist to find the right fit.

 It is important to maintain good eye health this summer.
-You can feel comfortable doing so in a pair of sunglasses that are attractive and effective.
+You can feel comfortable doing so in a pair of attractive and effective sunglasses.
 By going to Jackson Davenport Vision Center, you can monitor your eye health, maintain quality vision by scheduling your comprehensive eye exam, and be fitted for your new stylish and protective sunglasses.
 With the proper knowledge of exposure to UV rays and help from your optometrist, you can look good while having the playful summer you crave with the protection you need!